 Summary and Notice of Privacy Practices (Spanish)

-If you have any questions about this Notice, please contact the Grady Health System Corporate Compliance Office at (404) 616-2118 or email [email protected].
+If you have questions about this notice, please contact Grady’s Corporate Compliance Office at (404) 616-2118 or email [email protected].

 Hospitals make and keep records of medical information.
 While you are a patient here, we will use and disclose your medical information:

 - To provide treatment to you and to keep a record describing your care

 - To receive payment for the care we provide

 - To comply with the law

 - To keep your medical information confidential in accordance with legal requirements